-Various system components (like the video adapter's GPU and PCI devices like Wireless LAN, etc.) require their own memory space.
+Various system components (like the video adapter's GPU and PCI devices like Wireless LAN, and so on.) require their own memory space.
 Since a 32-bit operating system cannot address more than 4 GB of memory, these system resources overlap the physical memory.
 It is a technical limitation that the overlapped memory is not available to the operating system.
-Even though some tools might display the actual physical memory built into your computer, the memory available to the operating system will still be approximately 3 GB only.
+Even though some tools might display the actual physical memory built into your computer, the memory available to the operating system is still approximately 3 GB only.